open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 ```

 A producer creates and publishes a single message, it is delivered as part of a
-batch of message to a consumer:
+batch of messages to a consumer:

 ```mermaid
 flowchart LR;